- Ph.D., Religious Studies, Indiana University, 2010

 - The Science of Chinese Buddhism: Early Twentieth - Century Engagements, (Columbia University Press, Sheng Yen Series in Chinese Buddhist Studies, 2015) : View Book

-His first book, _The Science of Chinese Buddhism: Early Twentieth-Century Engagements_, was published in August 2015 by Columbia University Press.
-He has published articles in the Chung-Hwa Buddhist Journal 中華佛學學報, Nova Religio, Theology and Science, and the Journal of Chinese Religion.
-He helped establish the Database of Modern Chinese Buddhism, which he continues to co-edit.
+His first book, The Science of Chinese Buddhism: Early Twentieth-Century Engagements, was published in 2015 by Columbia University Press.
+He has published articles in the Chung-Hwa Buddhist Journal 中華佛學學報, the Journal of Global Buddhism, Nova Religio, Theology and Science, and the Journal of Chinese Religion.
+He co-created the Database of Modern Chinese Buddhism, which he continues to co-edit.

 Inspired by its beautiful, holistic vision of reality, Erik recently completed a “biography” of the Huáyán 華嚴 school of Chinese Buddhism, which provided the philosophical foundation for much of East Asian Buddhist thought.

 When not engaged in the edifying pursuits of teaching and research, he plays music, supports the Portland Timbers soccer team, and enjoys indie and mainstream tabletop RPGs.